mimikgit/random-number-generator-iOS/README.md

 * Modifying the inserted Method Placeholders in MainActivity
 * Modifying the ContentView code to call the fixed method

-The mimik Client Library interface is represented in code as [EdgeClient](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore/edgeclient) class, and we'll initialize its instance into a `let edgeClient` constant in one of the code examples below.
+The mimik Client Library interface is represented in code as [EdgeClient](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore/edgeclient) class.

 # Creating an instance of the mimik Client Library components

 First, we need to import the relevant mimik Client Library modules in our MainActivity class by inserting the `import` statements as shown below.

 Then, in order to be able to start using the mimik Client Library interface we need to create its instance.
-We do this by establishing the `let edgeClient` constant in the `MainActivity.swift` file as shown below. `edgeClient` constant will be providing our code with the mimik Client Library interface access.
+We do this by establishing the `let edgeClient` constant in the `MainActivity.swift` file. `edgeClient` constant will be providing our code with the mimik Client Library interface access.

 ```
 import Foundation